 Key Stage 5

-Students study AS and A level Art, according to the AQA syllabus.
+Students study A level Art, according to the AQA syllabus.
 Lessons are taught in our Sixth Form studio.

 Students are expected to work independently, following a project brief; experimenting with a wide range of materials and techniques.